 JAMM 440 Critical Issues in Mass Media (3 cr)

 Examination of critical approaches to mass media, including interdisciplinary interpretations of media forms and content.
 Addresses how new media technologies are changing how media users acquire, distribute and use information.
 Analyzes media impact on American culture from a variety of critical perspectives.

 JAMM 443 Media Management and Economics (3 cr)

 Management principles as they apply to mass media; emphasis on personnel management, budgeting, programming, sales, marketing and promotion, legal constraints, new technologies, and strategic planning; study of media ownership.

 JAMM 444 Mass Media and Public Opinion (3 cr)

 Role of media in the formation of public opinion; overview of survey methodology and interpretation.

 JAMM 445 History of Mass Media (3 cr)

+May be used as general education credit in J-3-d.
 Develops core historical understanding of significant social, political, economic, and technological developments in the mass media.
 Focuses primarily on developments and trends in the United States between 1900 and the present.
 Topics include the media as independent witnesses to human events, the role of audiences, contributions made by underrepresented groups and the importance of a free press to democracy.